 We are not called to be brave just because it helps us.
 We are called to be brave for the sake of our people.
 I said earlier that God calls women to be intercessors, teachers of the Word, and so much more.
 If we are not brave and if we do not bravely step into our calling, other people miss out on the Gospel of Jesus Christ.
 As my pastor would say, “Who is going to miss heaven because you didn’t do what you were supposed to do?”
 There are people that only you, only I, only the checker at the grocery store, can reach.
 If we don’t step out in bravery, they might miss heaven.

 If we don’t teach our girls to be brave, the world will teach them that they don’t have to be brave.
-We need to teach them.
+We MUST teach them.
 They need to be brave because God has called them to step out in faith, and that can only be done through bravery.
 They need to be brave because people need to hear about Jesus, and you can’t witness without bravery.
 Finally, they need to be brave because our cities need saving, and it takes bravery to keep people out of hell.

-I’m not saying girls need to be Katniss or G.I.
-Jane.
-They also don’t need to be Barbie or Sleeping Beauty.
-But we must teach them to be brave, for the sake of our people, our cities, our God.
+We must teach them to be brave, for the sake of our people, our cities, our God.